mavlink/qgc-user-guide/en/FlyView/FlyView.md

 ### Land {#land}

-You can land at the current position at any time while flying
+You can land at the current position at any time while flying:
 1. Click the **Land** button in the *Fly Tools* (this will toggle to a **Land** button when landed).
 1. Confirm landing using the slider.